mludovico/user_register/README.md

 ## Scope

-This app is a simple implementation of firebase auth funciotnalities using commom Flutter widgets with some custom configuration.
+This app is a simple implementation of firebase auth functionality using common Flutter widgets with some custom configuration.
 Within this app is possible to login using a pre-existing user and password, create an account with user and password, create an app's account with Facebook Account and create an app's account using Google account.
 Some field validation is used in fields such as email, password, username as well as formatters in phone, zip code and date to give it better visualization.

 ## Screens